-- 13. Lighting.
-SOD Evaluate only the hillside lighting standards to address Kelvin requirements, adding Lux as another light measurement, and extending holiday lighting to October 15th.
-The draft ordinance was updated to reflect the three changes outlined in the SOD.
-A definition of Lux was added to the code, a color temperature of 3,000 Kelvins was added to the code, and the start date for holiday lights was changed from November 15th to October 15th.
-Please reference pages 40 45 of the draft ordinance regarding this amendment. - 14.
-Hillside Assurance/Bond.
-SOD Update the code to ensure that the hillside bond will be of a sufficient amount to restore the hillside on an abandoned or unfinished project back to undisturbed condition.
+17. Hillside Assurance/Bond.
+SOD - Update the Code to ensure that the hillside bond will be of a sufficient amount to restore the hillside on an abandoned or unfinished project back to undisturbed condition.
 The Commission shall explore different ways to establish a realistic and enforceable amount of assurance.
 Planning Commission should also establish thresholds for when the assurance should be called to mitigate impacts including storm water, safety, visual, boulders, etc. to existing properties.
 Identify a landscape assurance solution.
 The hillside assurance/bond places the Town in a position to do or contract work necessary to cover, restore, and landscape an unfinished or abandoned hillside project.
 Currently, the minimum hillside assurance is based upon \$25 of total cut and fill associated with a project.
-There is concern that this amount is not sufficient to restore an abandoned or unfished site.
+There is concern that this amount is not sufficient to restore an abandoned or unfinished site.

 The draft language identifies that the amount of the assurance is based upon 35 times the grading and permit fee associated with the project.
-However, the draft code also identifies two standards for the assurance: one standard for new single-family residences, major remodel/additions, and major site improvements and another standard for minor remodels/additions and minor site improvements.
+However, the draft Code also identifies two standards for the assurance: one standard for new single-family residences, major remodel/additions, and major site improvements and another standard for minor remodels/additions and minor site improvements.